-Materials required: Empty tin cans and some decorative items of your choice
+Materials Required: Empty tin cans and some decorative items of your choice

-Arrange the cans on top of one another and decorate them with sequins pompoms and ribbons to complete the look.
+Arrange the cans on top of one another and decorate them with sequins, pompoms, and ribbons to complete the look.

-Cloche with Dinosaurs
+8. Cloche With Dinosaurs

 This adorable cloche, which features a fashionable gold dinosaur and a painted pinecone, is easy to make and give as a present.

-Materials required: Empty glass can, a dinosaur, and a pine cone
+Materials Required: Empty glass can, a dinosaur, and a pine cone

-To make: Assimilate the materials as seen in the given picture and enjoy.
+To Make: Assimilate the materials as seen in the given picture and enjoy.

-Materials required: Snowflake shaped beads, gum, and some wire
+Materials Required: Snowflake-shaped beads, gum, and some wire

-It’s a great way to incorporate Christmas colors and scents into your slime making!
+It’s a great way to incorporate Christmas colors and scents into your slime-making!

-Materials required: Peppermint of red green and white color
+Materials Required: Peppermint of red, green, and white color

-To make: Mash the peppermints and make slime out of them.
+To Make: Mash the peppermints and make slime out of them.
 Also, don’t forget to make different shapes that are attractive to look at.
 With its stunning green and red sparkles, this slime recipe is a great science and sensory exercise for youngsters.

 These glitter ornaments are easy to make and will add a little glitz to your tree.

-Materials required: Colourful balls and lots of multicolored glitters
+Materials Required: Colourful balls and lots of multicolored glitters

-To make: Fill clear plastic ball decorations with a variety of colored glitter confetti.
+To Make: Fill clear plastic ball decorations with a variety of colored glitter confetti.
 To create the illusion of snow, use white glitter.
 Decorate the Christmas balls with glitter and add some sequins and cut-outs to them to make them look even more attractive.

 Related Reading: Cheerful Christmas Poems & Carols for Kids

-Materials required: Salt, paint, and some tape
+Materials Required: Salt, paint, and some tape

-To make: Use tape to create a design, and then paint around it, salting the wet paint as you go.
+To Make: Use tape to create a design, and then paint around it, salting the wet paint as you go.
 Once the tape and salt have dried, remove them to see your masterpiece.

 Stained glass artwork can be used to decorate your windows.
 Make layered tissue paper Christmas light forms and attach them to your window.

-Materials required: Different color tissue papers and glue
+Materials Required: Different color tissue papers and glue

-To make: Attach different color tissue papers to your glass windows in varied patterns or just abstract.
+To Make: Attach different color tissue papers to your glass windows in varied patterns or just abstract.
 They look amazing when you turn on the lights in the room.
 You and your neighbors will be able to appreciate their beauty as the light shines through them.

 If you live in a warm environment, get into the mood of winter by creating a snowy wonderland with your kids.

-Materials required: Empty glass jar, your favorite miniature toy, sawdust, or pieces of porcelain
+Materials Required: Empty glass jar, your favorite miniature toy, sawdust, or pieces of porcelain

-To make: Apply glue to the interior of the lid of the jar.
+To Make: Apply glue to the interior of the lid of the jar.
 Put your child’s plastic figurine on top of it and put it in place.
 Fill the container halfway with ice water.
 Stir in 1-2 tablespoons of glitter.
 Place the lid on.
 If you’re worried about your toddler trying to open it, you can glue it shut.

 Make holiday gifts for your children’s teachers with them.

-Related Reading: Best Christmas Movies for Kids in 2022
+Related Reading: Best Christmas Movies for Kids in 2023

-Materials required: Old sock and some paper cut-outs
+Materials Required: Old sock and some paper cut-outs

-To make: You may easily make these deer head puppets with items you already have in your craft kit.
+To Make: You may easily make these deer head puppets with items you already have in your craft kit.
 Stuff the sock with some old paper or cloth.
 Attach pieces of paper to make it look like a reindeer.

 Make your own brightly colored holiday lights.

-Materials required: Paper and glue
+Materials Required: Paper and glue

-To make: Cut and fold the paper in a geometrical shape like a honeycomb, or multiple cones and then attach them to ends to make it look like a lampshade.
+To Make: Cut and fold the paper in a geometrical shape like a honeycomb or multiple cones and then attach them to ends to make it look like a lampshade.
 These easy-to-make paper lights can be strung on a tree, hung in a window, or displayed on a mantle.

 See here how you can make this Christmas craft: